Do I Need Algaecide in My Pool? Pool Care Guide

 The foundation of algae prevention is proper sanitizer levels, not algaecide.
 If you're maintaining these conditions, algaecide becomes redundant:

-- CYA (stabilizer) between 30-50 ppm for regular chlorine pools, 70-80 ppm for salt water generators
+- CYA (stabilizer) between 30-50 ppm for regular chlorine pools, 60-80 ppm for salt water generators (check your CYA levels)

-- pH maintained between 7.4-7.6 for optimal chlorine effectiveness
+- pH maintained between 7.4-7.6 for comfort and to protect surfaces

 - Proper circulation and filtration running 8-12 hours daily